Saint Catherine of Siena Medical Center: History

-St. John’s Smithtown Hospital was purchased by the Catholic Health Services of Long Island (now known as Catholic Health) on February 29, 2000, and renamed St. Catherine of Siena Medical Center after the 14th-century Catholic saint, theologian, and nurse Catherine Benincasa.
+St. John's Smithtown Hospital was purchased by the Catholic Health Services of Long Island (now known as Catholic Health) on February 29, 2000, and renamed St. Catherine of Siena Medical Center after the 14th-century Catholic saint Catherine of Siena.

 Accreditation

 St. Catherine of Siena Medical Center is accredited by the Joint Commission, having received the National Quality Approval Gold Seal and the Joint Commission's Top Performer Key.
 It has been designated a Breast Imaging Center of Excellence by the American College of Radiology.

 Awards

-In June 2017, The Healthcare Association of New York State (HANYS) presented its 2017 Pinnacle Award for Quality and Patient Safety to St. Catherine of Siena Medical Center for outstanding initiatives that enhanced patient care.
+In June 2017, the Healthcare Association of New York State (HANYS) presented its 2017 Pinnacle Award for Quality and Patient Safety to St. Catherine of Siena Medical Center for outstanding initiatives that enhanced patient care.
 The hospital was awarded the GOLD PLUS Seal by the American Heart Association, and the American Stroke Association in 2016, designating them a member of the Stroke Honor Roll.

-In December 2016, Becker’s Hospital Review listed the hospital as one of "49 Hospitals With the Lowest Heart Attack Mortality Rates."
+In December 2016, Becker's Hospital Review listed the hospital as one of "49 Hospitals With the Lowest Heart Attack Mortality Rates."
 The hospital was one of 36 hospitals in the United States to receive the U.S. Department of Health and Human Services Outstanding Leadership Award for Achievements in Eliminating Ventilator-Associated Pneumonia in 2011.